mkejeiri/Events-sourcing/README.md

 		//and basic consumer is called to start reading from the queue
 		//noAck: false => we care that the messages are safe on the queue and we want the message to be acknowledged
 		//in case of the consumer crashes, the message is put back into the queue and eventually later
-		//dispatched to the next iddle worker.
+		//dispatched to the next idle worker.
-		//in case of the consumer succeedes Ack is sent back to the broker, message (successfully processed) is discarded
+		//in case of the consumer succeeds Ack is sent back to the broker, message (successfully processed) is discarded
 		//from the queue and worker is ready to process another one. channel.BasicConsume(queue: CardPaymentQueueName, noAck: false, consumer: consumer);